sridharrajs/yabt/README.md

-# MyReader
+# YNBT
 -------------------------------------------------
-MyReader is an free open source alternative to read it later services like [Pocket](https://getpocket.com/)
+Ynbt(Yet another bookmarking tool) is an free open source alternative to read it later services like [Pocket](https://getpocket.com/)

 **Why**
 * It is a *free*, *open source* and *self hosted* app.
 It gives you complete control over your data.